weecology/NeonTreeEvaluation_package/README.md

 Instead of bounding boxes, some methods may return polygons.
 To submit as polygons, create a single unprojected shapefile with polygons in image coordinates.
 Polygons must be complete with no holes.
 Here is an example of the above csv file in polygon format.
+Here the xmin, xmax, etc. columns are ignored since the information is stored in the geometry data.

 ``` r
 head(submission_polygons)